Same old-Same Old?

 “So I do not run aimlessly; I do not box as one beating the air.”

-Paul sought to be effective in making the gospel of Jesus Christ known everywhere he went, that was his goal; Paul knew he wasn’t running aimlessly.
+Paul sought to be effective in making the gospel of Jesus Christ known everywhere he went, his life was all about bringing glory to Jesus; Paul knew he wasn’t running aimlessly.
 He knew he could serve The Lord in every situation by making Him known in the midst of the daily routine, even in prison (if you could call that routine!)

 Colossians 4:5-6 “Live wisely among those who are not believers, and make the most of every opportunity.
 Let your conversation be gracious and attractive so that you will have the right response for everyone.”